-I realize “taking up our cross” may sound strange or vague at first, but for me it’s meant breaking old habits to create space in my heart for new growth.
-It’s meant moving beyond a plastic Christian checklist … Go to church.
+I realize “taking up our cross” may sound strange or vague at first, but for me, it has meant breaking old habits to create space in my heart for new growth.
+It has meant moving beyond a “plastic” Christian checklist: Go to church.
 Read the Bible.
 Don’t cuss.
 Be nice.
 Pray.
-Give to the poor … and letting God mess with any and every area of my life.
+Give to the poor … and instead, letting God mess with any and every area of my life.

 Lord, show me what stands in the way of intimacy with You, and give me the strength to lay it down — for a season or maybe even forever.
 I long to be closer to You.
 No matter the cost.
 In Jesus’ Name, Amen.

 TRUTH FOR TODAY

 Luke 9:24, “For whoever wants to save their life will lose it, but whoever loses their life for me will save it.”
 (NIV)